mrcoat2/dyna-images/README.md

 Removed the #! at the start of main.py.
 You might wanna add your own.

 Added logging that saves every request with a timestamp to access.log and removed *.log from .gitignore

+Made index.html look sick by adding more code